celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

 Using these tools, a contract release candidate can be built, deployed, and proposed for upgrade automatically on a specified network.
 Subsequently, stakeholders can verify the release candidate against a governance upgrade proposal's contents on the network.

+Typical script options:
+- By default, the scripts expect a celo-blockchain RPC at port 8545 locally.
+With `-f` you can specify the scripts to use a hosted forno node
+- By default, scripts will output verbose logs under `/tmp/celo-${script-name}.log`.
+You can change the location of the log output with `-l file.log`

 ### Verify the previous Release on the Network

 `verify-deployed` is a script that allows you to assess whether the bytecode on the given network matches the source code of a particular commit.
 It will run through the Celo Core Contracts and verify that the contracts' bytecodes as specified in the `Registry` match.
 Here, we will want to sanity-check that our network is running the previous release's audited commit.